ourlifeloop/marketing/src/cms/training-faqs/i-dont-have-an-email-how-do-i-log-in.md

 ---
-question: I don't have an email, how do I log in?
+question: If a staff member doesn't have an email, how do they log in?
-answer: "The LifeLoop Champion at your community will assign you a username and password.
-They will let you know what these are.
-You will want to login with your assigned username and password.
-Once logged in you can edit your password in your profile. "
+answer: LifeLoop offers the option to send staff welcome invitations to join LifeLoop via SMS test message as long as the staff member has a valid phone number provided in their staff profile.
+An alternative option would be for the LifeLoop Champion at the community to provide the staff member with their assigned username and create a password.
+Once the staff member has logged in, they can change their password.
 isMobile: true
 topics:
   - main-page